tsawler/linear-regression-python/README.md

 1. **Learning Phase**: The algorithm finds the best parameters (slope and intercept) by minimizing the error between predicted and actual prices in the training data.
 2. **Testing Phase**: We check if these parameters work well on new data the model hasn't seen before.
 3. **Scaling**: The program scales the data to have similar ranges, which is a common practice in machine learning.
+4. **Prediction**: Once trained, the model can predict prices for new square footage values using the learned relationship.

 ## Limitations